 Signalling System WB700 - Propagation of Local Call Timing in the GPO Network

-The introduction of STD in UK during the early 1960's brought a new charging regime.
+The introduction of STD in the UK during the early nineteen sixties brought a new call charging regime.
 Local calls were charged by duration only.
 STD calls were charged by both radial distance and duration.
-The radial charging rings for STD were designated A (less than 56 Km), B (more than 56 Km) and C (Channel Islands).
-Call charge rates were also affected by the time of day, day of the week and type of customer.
-Coinbox customers or public telephone kiosks paid a higher rate than ordinary residential or business customers.
+The radial charging rings for STD were designated 'A' (less than 56 Km), 'B' (more than 56 Km) and 'C' (Channel Islands).

-In the early 1980's the planned replacement of the WB400 caused a rethink in the generation of local call timing pulses.
+In the early Eighties the planned replacement of the WB400 caused a rethink in the generation of local call timing pulses.
 The fall in cost of electronic circuitry and the invention of the integrated circuit made a new solution possible.

-A custom designed quartz clock known as an Equipment Pulse Generator 2A was installed in small exchanges to provide the call timing information.
+A custom designed quartz clock known as an Equipment Pulse Generator 2A was installed in small exchanges to provide the local call timing information.
 Each installation consists of two pulse generator units and a changeover unit to ensure the resilience of the call charging.
 These were used until 1995 when the last step by step analogue exchanges were replaced with a modern digital network.

 Piped Music Distribution WB800